tsuberim/soldoc/README.md

                                             [string] [default: "@soldoc/markdown"]
     --repo-url, -r  Specifies remote repository url.
-Uses `repository` field in `package.json` if available and not specified.        [string]
+Uses `repository` field in `package.json` if available and not specified.        [string] --log, -l       Specifies the location the log file should be written to.
+                                                                            [string]

     Examples:
-    soldoc --in ./contracts -o ./docs  Render `.sol` files in `./contracts` into `.docs`
+    cli.js --in ./contracts -o ./docs  Render `.sol` files in `./contracts` into `.docs`

     For more information, visit https://github.com/dev-matan-tsuberi/soldoc